ClickWiki/clickwiki.github.io/site/about.md

 ###### **Can I leave a donation?**
-While we previously had the option for donations, thanks to the advancement in "serverless" technology, the only running cost in now the domain, which is dirt cheap compared to previously.
+While we previously had the option for donations, thanks to the advancement in "serverless" technology, there are no more running costs.
+We are proudly hosted by [GitHub Pages](https://pages.github.com/).

-For previous donation reports, see the [donation page](/donate).
+For previous donation reports, see the [donation page](/donate/).

 ###### **How can I get started contributing?**